thomluther/ha-anker-solix/INFO.md

 The data in the cloud which can be retrieved via the Api is typically refreshed only once per minute at most.
 Most of the device types refresh cloud data only in 5 minute intervals.
 Therefore, it is recommended to leave the integration refresh interval set to the default minimum of 60 seconds, or increase it even further if no frequent updates are required.
 Refresh intervals are configurable from 30-600 seconds, but **less than 60 seconds will not provide more actual data and just cause unnecessary Api traffic.** Version 1.1.0 of the integration introduced a new system sensor showing the timestamp of the delivered Solarbank data to the cloud, which can help you to understand the age of the received data.

+> [!NOTE]
-**Note:** The solarbank seems to be the only Anker system device category that provides valid timestamp data (inverter or power panel data timestamps are not updated by the cloud).
+> The solarbank seems to be the only Anker system device category that provides valid timestamp data (inverter or power panel data timestamps are not updated by the cloud).

 During each Api refresh interval, the power sensor values of the systems and their devices will be refreshed, along with the actual system configuration and available end devices.
 There are more end device details available showing their actual settings, like power cut-off, auto-upgrade, schedule, system energy statistics etc. However, those details require much more Api queries and therefore are refreshed less frequently.
 The device details refresh interval can be configured as a multiplier of the normal data refresh interval.
 With the default options of the configured account, the device details refresh will run every 10 minutes, which is typically by far sufficient.
 If a device details update is required on demand, each end device has a button that can be used for such a one-time refresh.
 However, the button will re-trigger the device details refresh only when the last refresh was more than 60 seconds ago and there is no device refresh ongoing to avoid unnecessary Api traffic.